What is actin and why is it important for leaky gut?

 They found that "the presence of increased IgA AAA serum levels is a highly sensitive marker of the disturbed architecture of intestinal epithelial cells of CD patients... [and that] the presence of SMA seems to define a distinct subset of CD patients with a more severe clinical outcome."

 Actin autoimmunity plays a central role in several diseases and is even used as a marker in several cases, for example to determine the severity of intestinal damage in celiac disease.
-Based on its roles in the structure of the microvilli and the integrity of the intestinal wall it is clear how actin autoimmunity plays a strong role in intestinal permeability, and as a downstream consequence, other autoimmune diseases.
+Based on its roles in the structure of the microvilli and the integrity of the intestinal wall it is clear how actin autoimmunity plays a strong role in leaky gut, and as a downstream consequence, other autoimmune diseases.

 Future posts will explore these topics in more detail.
 Be sure to check back for those upcoming posts, which will go into more detail about: